 As two weary dancers leave the stage, masked ballerinas take their place.
 The bold composition and vibrant colors evoke the immediacy of a live performance, though the pastel was almost certainly made in Degas’s studio.

-Degas made deliberate choices to allow the viewer to become a privileged onlooker in this ballet.
-His understanding of media, color, texture, and perspective allow him to manipulate the viewer’s gaze by overwhelming the senses.
+Edgar Degas makes deliberate artistic choices to invite the viewer to become an onlooker in this ballet.
+He manipulates media, color, texture, and perspective to direct the viewer’s gaze.
+For example,

 Now considered too fragile to travel because of its unfixed surface, Entrance of the Masked Dancers has been little exhibited outside the Clark, though it continues to be anthologized with Degas’s major achievements and singled out as “one of the most dynamic of all his stage creations.”
-27
+(Lees, 2012, p.
+266)

 Click for enlarged image:

 - The Entrance of the Masked Dancers (circa 1879-1882)

 - Sterling and Francine Clark Art Institute – Williamstown, MA (United States)

 Lees, Sarah, ed.
 Nineteenth-Century European Paintings at the Sterling and Francine Clark Art Institute.
 Williamstown, MA: Sterling and Francine Clark Art Institute; New Haven and London: distributed by Yale University Press, 2012. https://media.clarkart.edu/1955.559_EuroCat.pdf, (accessed 5 Dec 2018). p.
 263-268.